MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/get-started/one-version.md

 ### How do I update production to the same version after sandbox is updated by Microsoft?

-When the sandbox environment is updated by Microsoft the package used for the update is saved in the Project's asset library.
-It will be prefixed with the word Service Update followed by the name of the package.
+When a sandbox environment is updated by Microsoft, the package used for the update is saved in the project's asset library.
+It will be prefixed with the word *Service Update* followed by the name of the package.
 Since the package was already applied to the sandbox, you can proceed to mark this package as a Release Candidate and then go to the production environment and schedule to apply it like any other update.

 ### What is the expected downtime?